OpenScienceLabs/opensciencelabs.github.io/README.md

 hugo server
 ```

-## To check how it works check the template
+## To check how it works see the template

 [Hugo Clarity](https://github.com/chipzoller/hugo-clarity)